dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - Maintain a modular structure with clear comments and type annotations.
 - Handle resource management and cleanup properly.

 The final script should operate unattended, requiring no user input, and provide clear, real-time visual feedback.
+Do not implement argparse or CLI command line arguments and make sure the script works on Ubuntu.